-With the Drive Motor running and 24 VAC provided to the Computer Board Gas Relay, it will close if Computer Board senses programmed temperature is needed.
-The violet wire changes to an orange wire out of the Computer Board Gas Relay.
-When this relay closes it provides 24 VAC to the High Limit Thermostat.
+With the Drive Motor running, 120VAC is provided to the Gas Relay on the violet wire from the motor.
+This violet wire connects and changes to an orange wire out of the Gas Relay.
+The gas light on the computer board should be illuminated anytime the computer calls for the heat.
+The Computer Board closes the Gas Relay Contact providing 120VAC on the orange wire to the High Limit Thermostat.
 The High Limit Thermostat is normally closed.
-(It will open, turning off the heat circuit, if the dryer can't move enough air from problems such as an exhaust restriction or other problems.)
-24 VAC now goes through to the normally open Air Switch (Sail Switch) on the brown wire.
+(It will open, turning off the heat circuit, if the dryer can't move enough air from problems such as an exhaust restriction) 120VAC goes through the normally closed High Limit Thermostat to the normally open Air Switch (Sail Switch) on the brown wire.
 This switch is closed only if the dryer is running and has the correct air flow.
-With the dryer running and the Air Switch closed, 24 VAC is supplied to the normally closed upper manual reset Overtemp Thermostat on the gray wire and changes to the black wire out of switch and then changes to red wire and goes to the 1.5 amp in-line fuse that protects the Upper Ignition Controller (GREY BOX).
-With 24 VAC now supplied to the Upper Ignition Controller (GREY BOX) it will then send high voltage to the Spark Ignition Electrode via the High Voltage Lead Wire (this lead looks like an automotive spark plug wire).
-The Ignition Control Module (GREY BOX)simultaneously sends 24VAC to the Gas Valve Coil which open the Gas Valve and allows gas to pass through to the main burner.
-When ignition occurs the high voltage sparking stops and if Ignition Control Module (GREY BOX) gets a flame sense signal it will allow gas valve coil to remain energized and continue burner operation.
-If ignition does not occur, the Ignition Control Module (GREY BOX) will spark for 10 seconds before locking out.
+With the dryer running and the Air Switch closed, 120VAC is supplied to the upper overtemp thermostat on the gray wire and changes to the black wire to the gas control transformer.
+This transformer steps 120VAC down to 24VAC.
+There is a 1.5 amp in-line fuse that protects the Ignition Controller after the transformer.
+24 volts is supplied to the Spark Ignition Module (Ignition Controller) by the Control Transformer on the red wire.
+The Spark Ignition Module will then send high voltage to the Spark Electrode via the High Voltage Lead (this lead looks like an automotive spark plug wire).
+The Spark Ignition Module also sends 24VAC to the Gas Valve Coils which open the Gas Valve.
+When ignition occurs the high voltage sparking stops.
+If ignition does not occur, the Spark Ignition Module will only spark for 10 seconds.
+The Spark Ignition Module will try this sequence for 10 seconds in 2 more sequences before locking out.

-Manual Reset Safety Shutoff Over-Temperature Thermostat
+Over Temperature Thermostat (Manual Reset Safety Shutoff Thermostat)

+The neutral side of the schematic (L2) uses the white wire.
+On the neutral side prior to the Heat Circuit there is an Over Temperature Thermostat.
 This thermostat is manually reset by pushing in the red button.
-The Over Temperature Thermostat is a safety backup for the entire Heat Circuit and located in the recirculation chamber area on the side of the burner housing.
-If the dryer over heats this Over Temperature Thermostat it opens the line to turn off the heat but leaves the Computer Board lighted and the drive motor powered and turning so the basket will cool down.
+The Over Temperature Thermostat is a safety backup for the entire Heat Circuit.
+If the dryer overheats, the Over Temperature Thermostat opens the neutral side of the line to all components except the Computer Board and motor.
+This turns off the heat but leaves the Computer Board lighted and the drive motor powered and turning the basket for cool down.